From Amish Roots to a Life Redeemed

 Leaving the Amish: Choosing Freedom

-I knew where I was headed — and it wasn’t where I wanted to be.
-The anger, shame, and cycles of addiction weren’t just a phase.
-They were prison walls.
 I realized that unless I made a radical change, I’d never truly be free.
 So I made the hardest decision of my life: I left the Amish.
+There was no plan, no money, no backup.
+Just a deep conviction that I couldn’t heal in the same place I was broken.

 The Weekend That Changed Everything

+I was invited to a men’s leadership conference.
 That weekend, God broke through the walls I had built for years.
 I laid down my pain, my secrets, my shame — and for the first time, I truly felt free.
 It was like stepping out of darkness into the light.
-I saw my life with new eyes.
-I wasn’t just someone who had left the Amish.
-I was someone being called — to live with purpose, to help others, and to walk in freedom.

 A New Life — Built from the Ground Up